Jaws 2: Development and writing

 Universal wanted a sequel to Jaws early into the success of the original film.
 Producers David Brown and Richard D. Zanuck realized that someone else would produce the film if they did not, and preferred to be in charge of the project themselves.

 In October 1975, Steven Spielberg told the San Francisco Film Festival that "making a sequel to anything is just a cheap carny trick" and that he did not even respond to the producers when they asked him to direct Jaws 2.
-He claimed that the planned plot was to involve the sons of Quint and Brody hunting a new shark.
+He claimed that the planned plot was to involve the sons of Quint (Robert Shaw) and Martin Brody (Roy Scheider) hunting a new shark.
 Brown said that Spielberg did not want to direct the sequel because he felt that he had done the "definitive shark movie".
 The director later added that his decision was influenced by the problems the Jaws production faced – "I would have done the sequel if I hadn't had such a horrible time at sea on the first film."

 Despite Spielberg's rejection, the studio went ahead with plans to make the sequel, leading to an arduous 18-month pre-production process.
 Howard Sackler, who had contributed to the first film's script but chose not to be credited, was charged with writing the first draft.
 He originally proposed a prequel based on the sinking of the USS Indianapolis, the story relayed by Quint in the first film.
 Although Universal president Sidney Sheinberg thought Sackler's treatment for the film was intriguing, he rejected the idea.
 On Sackler's recommendation, theatre and film director John D. Hancock was chosen to helm the picture.

 Hancock began filming in June 1977.
 However, after nearly a month of filming, Universal and MCA executives disliked the dark, subtle tone that the film was taking and wanted a more lighthearted and action-oriented story.
 Additionally, Hancock ran into trouble with Sheinberg, who suggested to Hancock and Tristan that his (Sheinberg's) wife, actress Lorraine Gary (Ellen Brody), "should go out on a boat and help to rescue the kids."
 When told of the idea, Zanuck replied, "Over my dead body."
 The next draft of the film's screenplay was turned in with Gary not going out to sea.
 Hancock says that this, and his later firing of another actress who turned out to be a Universal executive's girlfriend, contributed to his own dismissal from the film.